yPhil-gh/Emulsion/README.md

 - Lets you *precisely* select game cover art from multiple backends

 These features set it apart from solutions that:
-- Manage emulators (which Emulsion doesn't do)
+- Centralize the emulators config files (which Emulsion doesn't do)
 - Handle controller configuration (often unreliably)
 - Handle cover art downloads automatically / unattended / or even externally, without selection options